/attractions/the-wild-center

 The Wild Center

-Join us for Fire in the Adirondacks: It has Happened Before - Can it Happen Again?—a one-day conference bringing together community members, scientists, Indigenous voices, and policy leaders to explore wildfire risk and preparedness in the Adirondacks.
+Fire in the Adirondacks: It has Happened Before - Can it Happen Again?—a one-day conference bringing together community members, scientists, Indigenous voices, and policy leaders to explore wildfire risk and preparedness in the Adirondacks.

 As wildfire threats increase across the Northeast, this conference aims to deepen our collective understanding of fire as a natural ecological force—and the growing need for proactive strategies to protect Adirondack landscapes and communities.
 Through panels, presentations, and conversations, we’ll explore what’s at stake, what’s possible, and what we can do—together.

-11 am: Registration Opens
+11 am Registration Opens:

 • Registered attendees check-in and receive their name badge